iCliniq Logo

 2. For how many days did you take the tablet Acenac SP (Aceclofenac, Paracetamol, and Serratiopeptidase)?

-3. Is there any wound or sign of infection like increased warmth, pus discharge on pressing, or pain while the toe is resting?
+3. Is there any wound or sign of infection, like increased warmth, pus discharge on pressing, or pain while the toe is resting?

 4. Do you have diabetes?

-Continue bandage with gauze piece and Betadine (Povidone-iodine) ointment over the wound and change in a similar manner.
+Continue bandage with a gauze piece and Betadine (Povidone-iodine) ointment over the wound and change in a similar manner.

 Avoid contact with water wherever possible.